-Making the perfect Easter ham is a yearly challenge that’s not for the faint of heart.
+Making the perfect Christmas ham is a yearly challenge that’s not for the faint of heart.
 It’s so difficult to cook perfectly AND ensure a tasty flavor—forget about trying to whip up a unique glaze.
-Luckily, Claudia Sidoti, the head chef at HelloFresh, shared a few tips that will have your guests talking about this Easter dish until next year—for all the right reasons.
+Luckily, Claudia Sidoti, the head chef at HelloFresh, shared a few tips that will have your guests talking about this Christmas dish until next December—for all the right reasons.

 Butcher vs. Store-Bought

-If your Easter tradition is to rush to the grocery store at the last minute—think again.
+If your holiday tradition is to rush to the grocery store at the last minute—think again.
 Sidoti explains that this is one of the main places where people mess up.

 “Visit your local butcher to reserve a good-quality bone-in ham instead of buying from the supermarket,” said Sidoti.
 “Bone-in will give you a sense of where to take the ham’s temperature to determine when it’s done.”